 JD graduates from Vanderbilt University make $170,000 (median) upon graduation if they work in the private sector.
-If they go into the private sector, a grad can expect to make $64,000.
+If they go into the public sector, a grad can expect to make $64,000.

 60.7% of law graduates from Vanderbilt University go directly to work for law firms, while 21.5% clerk for a judge.
 4.3% of graduates go into public interest.